List of Current Assets on Balance Sheet

 Let us discuss these current assets in detail –

 #1 – Cash and Cash Equivalents

-The first is Cash and Cash Equivalent.
+The first is Cash, Cash and Equivalent.
 Companies run their operations and generate cash from their sales.
-They keep some cash in the form of currency notes, coins, checks and petty cash which can be used to run their daily operations.
-Cash equivalents are money market instruments which are low risk and highly liquid i.e. they can be very easily converted to cash.
-Cash equivalents include money market mutual funds, treasury bonds, Certificate of deposits (CDs) and Commercial papers (CPs).
+They keep some cash in the form of currency notes, coins, checks, and petty cash which can be used to run their daily operations.
+Cash equivalents are money market instruments that are low risk and highly liquid i.e. they can be very easily converted to cash.
+Cash equivalents include money market mutual funds, treasury bonds, Certificates of deposits (CDs), and Commercial papers (CPs).